 Samsung Frame TV with Nantucket Print Shop photo (we can do custom orders if you send us a message!)

-Ikea Besta console with doors // all toys Lovevery except alphabet puzzle
+Ikea Besta console // all toys Lovevery except alphabet puzzle

 2. Make favorite toys accessible: an Ikea shelving hack for organizing toy cars.

-I learned this trick from my friend Meredith who runs a professional organizing business called Prim Living.
+I learned this trick from my friend Meredith who runs a professional organizing business called House of Prim.
 If you have the Ikea Kallax shelving unit (I recommend the high gloss white!), they make a Kallax wine bottle insert that’s actually the perfect size for organizing toy cars!
 I ordered these wooden vehicles here, here, and here to make for a more attractive display.

 3. Adjustable shelving is key.